prggmr/Prggmr-iConsole/README.md

 ## Installation &amp; Use ##

-> Download or checkout the latest copy.
+- Download or checkout the latest copy.
-> Open your command line
+- Open your command line
-> cd into the path to which you downloaded iConsole
+- cd into the path to which you downloaded iConsole
-> Run the following commands
+- Run the following commands
-> chmod 755 console
+- chmod 755 console
-> ./console
+- ./console

 You will be prompted to enter your username and password the default username and password is test/password.

 ## Development ##

 You may read more on how iConsole was built by following the Prggmr Guide at this link [here](http://www.prggmr.com/interactive_console).

 More commands will be added in the future.

-## License ##